RojinKara/Web-and-Database-Systems/README.md

-∗ Used CSS, JavaScript and MySQL to make a website that works on University of Surrey’s Societies Database.
+∗ Used CSS, JavaScript, EJS and MySQL to make a website that works on University of Surrey’s Societies Database.

 ∗ Website allows users to explore societies, departments, courses, students, hobbies and activities.